ipfs/ipfs-companion/docs/dnslink.md

 ## DNS TXT Caching

-Results of DNS TXT lookups are cached in a [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used) map of size 1000.
+Results of DNS TXT lookups are stored in a [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used) cache of size 1000 and max-age 12h.

-Right now the cache is cleared only when browser/extension restarts, but we will introduce time-based expiration in near future.
+The cache is in-memory and is not persisted between restarts.

 ----